Syntaxmaster12/portfolio/README.md

 # Introduction
-This is just a simple repo for personal website
+This is just a simple repo for my personal website built with React-Bootstrap.